tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 * Since JBoss is apparently having trouble getting WABs to work (they are still using PAX, but claim that they have solved this in 7.2 that will not build when checked out from GitHub and don't seem to be released anytime soon) I am considering to add support for their WAR->OSGi service bridge though I haven't had much luck in getting that to work either so far.

 * A JCR (Java Content Repository) service and a content publishing GUI (following the general APS ambition - reasonable functionality and flexibility, ease of use.
 Will fit many, but not everyone).

+## Do you also burn for OSGi, like what I have done, and like to join me in this project ?

+I would welcome more people to join me.
+I’m sure there are more useful ideas that I haven’t though of.
+I used my company as namespace (se.natusoft.aps....) for now, but I’m open to changeing that if more people are interested in joining me.
+It is also possible to move the code to a project specific github account.

 ## Pre Setup